KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NOAA3 by cowboysdude](https://github.com/cowboysdude/MMM-NOAA3)

+0. This module is outdated: Abandoned.
+No reactions to issues and PRs since years.
+It no longer seems to work.
 1. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
 2. Typo: Found `Magic Mirror` in file `MMM-NOAA3.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `new Date()` in file `MMM-NOAA3.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).